ciwolsey/arp-scan/README.md

     - `C:/Program Files/NPcapSDK/Lib/x64`
     - `C:/Program Files (x86)/Npcap/SDK/Lib/x64`
     - (see build.rs for all supported paths)

-Note: You only need ONE of the above options to work.
-If one method fails, try another.

 #### Linux
 - libpcap development files: